top of page

 • Grow out your brows as much as possible.
 Best results are achieved on brows that have not been trimmed, tweezed, or waxed within 4 or more weeks of the appointment.

-• Discontinue use of AHAs (glycolic, lactic, citric, tartaric acids) or any other exfoliating or anti-aging cosmetics near the brows at least 72 hours before your service: This is recommended to avoid irritation.
+• Discontinue use of AHAs (glycolic, lactic, citric, tartaric acids) or any other exfoliating or anti-aging cosmetics near the brows at least 72 hours before your service: This is required to avoid irritation or lifting the skin, which may cause scarring.

 • Discontinue use of brow growth serums for a full 24 hours before your service.
 This is recommended to avoid any potential adverse reaction to the products used during the service.